 So what’s a qualified solar electric property cost?
 Here’s what the instructions for Form 5695 say:

-Include any labor costs properly allocable to the onsite preparation, assembly, or original installation of the residential energy efficient property and for piping or wiring to interconnect such property to the home.
+"Include any labor costs properly allocable to the onsite preparation, assembly, or original installation of the residential energy efficient property and for piping or wiring to interconnect such property to the home.

-Next, unless you also installed solar water heating equipment or a geothermal heat pump, move on to line 5.
-Follow the instructions to complete lines 6 and 7, entering “15500” into box 6a and “4650” into box 6b:
+Next, unless you also installed solar water heating equipment or a geothermal heat pump, move on to line 6.
+Follow the instructions on the form to complete lines 6 and 7, entering “15500” into box 6a and “4650” into box 6b:

 Skip to line 12 unless you installed fuel cell property (huh?), and enter in any credit you’re carrying over from a qualified energy property installation (like a previous solar installation) from the previous year.
 Then fill in line 13 with the total amount of credit from lines 6, 11, and 12.
-In Mr. Exampleson’s case, he has no prior-year credit to add, so he just puts the same $5,580 from line 6:
+In Mr. Exampleson’s case, he has no prior-year credit to add, so he just puts the same $4,650 from line 6:

 Line 14 is where it gets tricky.
 The thing about the solar tax credit is it isn’t “fully refundable,” meaning you can only take a credit for what you would have owed in taxes.
-This is different than other, fully refundable tax credits like the Child Tax Credit and the Health Coverage Tax Credit.
+This is different from other, fully refundable tax credits like the Child Tax Credit and the Health Coverage Tax Credit.

-Because Mr. Exampleson only owes $4,600 in taxes this year, that’s all the credit he can take now.
-He enters that number on lines 14 and 15 of Form 5695, and then enters $980, the difference between his total credit ($5,580) and the credit he can take this year ($4,600), into line 16.
+Because Mr. Exampleson only owes $3,820 in taxes this year, that’s all the credit he can take now.
+He enters that number on lines 14 and 15 of Form 5695, and then enters $830, which is the difference between his total credit ($4,650) and the credit he can take this year ($3,820), onto line 16.

-Finally, he enters the amount from line 15 on Form 5695 into the box on line 5 of Schedule 3.
+Finally, he enters the “3820” from line 15 on Form 5695 into the box on line 5 of Schedule 3.

 That’s it!
-Mr Exampleson owes $0 taxes this year, and will get a further credit of $980 on his 2020 tax return.
+Mr. Exampleson owes $0 taxes this year, and will get a further credit of $830 on his 2023 tax return.
 He may also qualify for refundable tax credits on the second part of Schedule 3.
-Now, check out the tax credit FAQ below.
-If you have any other questions, please enter them in the comments!

 Q: I got a rebate from my utility company for my solar panels.
-Do I calculate the 26% tax credit before or after the reduction from the rebate?
+Do I calculate the 30% tax credit before or after the reduction from the rebate?

-For example, if your system cost $20,000 and you get a $5,000 rebate from the utility, your federal tax credit would be 26% of $15,000, or $3,900.
+For example, if your system cost $20,000 and you received a $5,000 rebate from the utility, your federal tax credit would be 30% of $15,000, which is $4,500.
 Here’s the tricky part: if your state ALSO gives you a tax credit, you don’t need to worry about that amount to calculate your federal credit.

 Q: If I installed a solar panel system a few years ago and now I want to add new panels, can I claim the credit?